Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Professional Summary

-• program executive producer for U.S. Agency for International Development AIDSAT project to help leaders of developing countries improve their national economies; twelve heads of state participated; documentary films on education, communications, and technology all won international gold medals; satellite TV special reached 35 million people in 27 countries
+• program executive producer for the U.S. Agency for International Development’s AIDSAT project to help leaders of developing countries improve their national economies; twelve heads of state participated; documentary films on education, communications, and technology all won international gold medals; satellite TV special reached 35 million people in 27 countries and the US

 • provided U.S. Government international communications strategy for first joint US-Russia manned spaceflight (awarded NASA Exceptional Service Medal)